If not, it’s time to learn the signs of teen suicide

 Whether you are a parent or not, in this age of teen suicide, we all need to learn the signs so if we ever run into a troubled teen, we’ll know what to do!

 Along with teen gun violence, teen suicide is also the news.
-The numbers of teen deaths are rising, particularly for African Americans and Latinos.
+The number of teen deaths are rising, particularly for African Americans and Latinos.
 The Center for Disease Control (CDC) reveals it is the second leading cause of death for teens aged 15 to 24, and the third leading cause of death from young teens (aged 10-14).
-For GLBTQ teens, it is estimated that suicide is anywhere from 2 -7 times higher than for their heterosexual peers, with the Trevor Project (crisis intervention for LGBTQ teens) noting that suicide attempts are 5 times as prevalent.
+For LGBTQ teens, it is estimated that suicide is anywhere from 2 -7 times higher than for their heterosexual peers, with the Trevor Project (crisis intervention for LGBTQ teens) noting that suicide attempts are 5 times as prevalent.
 The Trevor Project also reveals that 1 of 6 students in grades 9-12 have seriously considered suicide within the past year.

 Signs Of Teen Suicide To Take Seriously